 Do you find yourself stuck performing (sometimes mundane) tasks in areas of your business that might be better off performed by someone else?
 Most small business owners would answer with a resounding “YES!”
 In the ideal world you’d have a chief financial officer who generates financial reports that help you monitor profitability.
 Wouldn’t it also be nice to have a human resources director to coordinate hiring and employee benefits for your business?
 Let’s not forget about a chief technology officer who can make sure your computer network and software are up and running smoothly 24/7.
 If this sounds like a dream come true for your business, join the club of small business owners who would love to delegate accounting, HR and technology tasks to someone else.
 But what if that “someone else” doesn’t exist in your business?

-In a recent poll of Maryland construction company owners, more than one-quarter said profitability is their #1 concern for 2017.
-Even more construction company owners – 62% to be exact – told us that finding and retaining good employees is their biggest concern.
 What if we told you there is a way to add money to your bottom line AND alleviate the pain of finding and retaining a good employee?
 That’s where outsourcing the accounting function comes in.